 Weep, fatherless child!

-But the grain of God springs up
+But the grain of

 From ashes beneath,